Four-manifolds, geometries and knots: The -cobordism structure set

 The family of surgery obstruction maps may be identified with a natural transformation from $\mathbb{L}_0 $-homology to $L$-theory.
 (In the nonorientable case we must use $w$-twisted $\mathbb{L}_0 $-homology.)
-In dimension 4 the cobordism invariance of surgery obstructions (as in \S 13B of [Wl]) leads to the following formula.
+In dimension 4 the cobordism invariance of surgery obstructions (as in \cite[\S 13B]{[Wl]}) leads to the following formula.

-\begin{theorem} {\rm[Da05]}\qua There are homomorphisms $I_0:\!H_0(\pi;Z^w)\!\to\!
-L_4(\pi,w)$ and $\kappa_2:H_2(\pi;\mathbb{F}_2)\to L_4(\pi,w)$ such that for any $\hat f:M\to G/TOP$ the surgery obstruction is $\sigma_4(\hat f)=I_0c_{M*}(\hat f^*(l_4)\cap[M])+ \kappa_2c_{M*}(kerv(\hat f)\cap[M])$
+\begin{theorem} {\rm[Da05]}\qua There are homomorphisms $I_0:\!H_0(\pi;\mathbb{Z}^w)\!\to\!
+L_4(\pi,w)$ and $\kappa_2:H_2(\pi;\mathbb{F}_2)\to L_4(\pi,w)$ such that for any $\hat f:M\to G/TOP$ the surgery obstruction is $\sigma_4(\hat f)=I_0(c_{M*}(\hat f^*(l_4)\cap[M]))+ \kappa_2(c_{M*}(kerv(\hat f)\cap[M]))$.

 \end{theorem}